Skip to product information

 Shipping calculated at checkout.

-> This item is out of the catalogue, see available documents here <
+> This item is no longer in the catalog, see available documents here <

-Guillaume Apollinaire, the author of fundamental texts on Surrealism, arranges a meeting at Cafe De Flore, in Paris.
+Guillaume Apollinaire, the author of fundamental texts on Surrealism, arranges a meeting at the Cafe De Flore, in Paris.

 Guillaume Apollinaire (1880 – 1918) was a French poet and one of the most important French intellectuals of the early 20th century.
 He became known for having written fundamental texts on Cubism and Surrealism, a word he invented.